Al-Imama wa al-siyasa

-Al-Imāma wa al-siyāsa (الإمامة والسياسة) is a work about the history of Islam written before the fifth century AH (twelfth century CE).
+Al-Imāma wa al-siyāsa (الإمامة والسياسة) is a work about the history of Islam written before the sixth century AH (twelfth century CE).
 This book is sometimes attributed to the Sunni Muslim Ibn Qutayba, although this attribution is disputed.
-The work might have been authored by another Sunni author, either in the Umayyad Spain or after the Abbasid rulers adopted Sunni orthodoxy as the basis of their authority.

-The ongoing debate about the authorship of this book remains relevant in view of its controversial content: while the book has an evident pro-Sunni tone, it also corroborates Shia reports about a violent attack on the house of Fatima, the daughter of the Islamic prophet Muhammad.
-In Shia sources, the death (and miscarriage) of the young Fatima within six months of Muhammad's death in 632 are attributed to the injuries she suffered during this alleged attack.
-Most Sunni sources, on the other hand, categorically deny any such violence.
+The ongoing debate about the authorship of this book remains relevant in view of its controversial content, as it corroborates Shia reports about a violent attack on the house of Fatima, the daughter of the Islamic prophet Muhammad.
+In some Shia sources, the death (and miscarriage) of the young Fatima within six months of Muhammad's death in 632 are attributed to injuries she suffered during this alleged attack.
+Sunni sources, on the other hand, categorically deny any such violence.

 The book is traditionally known as Taʾrīkh al-khulafāʾ (lit. 'history of the caliphs'), and its edition by Zini Taha was published in 1967 in Cairo.

 Author

 This book is sometimes attributed to the Sunni Muslim Ibn Qutayba, the famous Abbasid-era historian.
 This attribution is challenged by Shakir Mustafa, who writes that the Sunni author of the book was likely a Maliki scholar, whereas Ibn Qutayba belonged to the Hanafi school.
 He adds that the book contains information about the conquest of Spain which was likely unknown to Ibn Qutayba and his sources.
 The book also mentions the city of Marakesh, which according to Mustafa was founded in 454 AH, some two centuries after the death of Ibn Qutayba in 276 AH.
 Mustafa nevertheless dates the book to the mid-fourth century AH.
 This is in turn disputed by David S. Margoliouth, who suggests that the book was authored in the third century AH.
 Mahmoud M. Ayoub believes that the book was written by a Sunni author, either in the Umayyad Spain or after the Abbasid rulers adopted Sunni orthodoxy as the basis of their authority.